 Cook to Kupe Cycle Tour

 A 5 night e-bike tour cycling Coast to Coast taking you on a scenically spectacular journey from the Bay of Islands on the East Coast to Hokianga Harbour on the West.

-The cycling tour includes the 87km Pou Herenga Tai Twin Coast Cycle Trail and a similar distance of carefully selected back road cycling.
+The cycling tour includes one of NZ’s Great Rides the Pou Herenga Tai Twin Coast Cycle Trail and carefully selected back road cycling.

 Our tours take you beyond the Twin Coast Cycle trail to enjoy more of the Far North – small towns with quirky art galleries, kauri forests, ferry and boat rides, vineyards, more cycling and walking, taking in some of NZ’s iconic attractions, along with wonderful sights and experiences that only the locals know about!
 A great mix of biking and walking.

 The trail takes you on a fascinating journey through some of New Zealand’s earliest Maori and European settlements as it tells the story of an emerging nation.